wanggrun/Learning-Feature-Pyramids-For-COCO/README.md

 ## Results

-These models are trained with different configurations on COCO 2017 training set and evaluated on COCO 2017 validation set.
+These models are trained on COCO 2017 training set and evaluated on COCO 2017 validation set.
 MaskRCNN results contain both bbox and segm mAP.

 + COCO Object Detection